-Children benefit from daily opportunities to exercise and develop their physical skills outdoors in the fresh air.
-The childminder supports them in learning to recognise and manage their own health needs.
-For example, she is mindful to place their drinks outside where they can help themselves to them more easily.
-Children's self-care skills and good health is further enhanced as they are prompted to wash their hands at appropriate times.
+Children benefit from daily opportunities to exercise and play outdoors in the fresh air.
+They show a good awareness of how to keep themselves healthy in warmer weather as they remind others to wear their sun hats and frequently help themselves to drinks.
+Children are prompted to wash their hands at appropriate times in the daily routine, ensuring their self-care skills and health are further enhanced.
 They benefit from freshly prepared food and drinks during snack and mealtimes, which are planned effectively to respect their individual dietary needs.
-The childminder makes the most of opportunities to further extend children's understanding of healthy eating.
-For example, she encourages children to talk about the healthy fruits and vegetables they grow at home.
-Children become familiar with the emergency evacuation procedure due to their active participation in practising fire drills.
-These opportunities help them to develop a good understanding of how to keep themselves safe in an emergency.
+The childminder makes the most of opportunities to develop children's stronger appreciation of healthy eating.
+For example, children talk about the healthy fruits and vegetables they grow at home, and are reminded that milk is good for their bones and teeth.